 As the first of the modern genocides, the Armenian Genocide holds a complicated place in world history.
 For decades, the Armenian community, dispersed throughout the globe, struggled with recognition.
 Today, more than twenty countries officially acknowledge the atrocities as genocide.
 Uruguay was the first to officially recognize the genocide back in 1965.
 Several countries, including Austria, Switzerland, Slovakia and, most recently, Cyprus in early April 2015, have gone as far to make genocide denial a crime.

 The topic of recognition is a largely political issue in the United States.
 Turkey is seen as a strategic ally, especially post 9/11, making leaders in Washington, DC cautious about officially recognizing the genocide.
-However, 43 states have taken steps to officially call the massacre of the Armenians genocide.
+However, 48 states have taken steps to officially call the massacre of the Armenians genocide, the latest state to do so being Indiana.
 In Minnesota, the genocide was first marked by a proclamation by Governor Jesse Ventura.